 Parola ng Cape Bojeador / Burgos Lighthouse

-It was a nice visit to this historical 120-year-old lighthouse where we enjoyed taking photos.
+It was a lovely visit to this historical 120-year-old lighthouse where we enjoyed taking photos.
 We met a young couple who had their prenup shots here.
 From the tower, you can get a gorgeous view of South China Sea.

 Kapurpurwan Rock Formation